Holemar/JTL/README.md

 Returns true if the value is `null`.

 #### `toBool`
-Converts the input value to a boolean.
+Converts the input value to a `boolean`.

 #### `toFloat`
 Converts the input value to a float, returning `null` if it is not a valid number.